ahmadiehsan/personal_docs/docs/mathematics/probability_and_statistics/central_limit_theorem.md

 !!! info

     **Why does this matter?** Because once those averages form a normal shape, you can use all the tools from the normal distribution.
-You can calculate standard errors, build confidence intervals, run hypothesis tests, make estimates, and use z-scores, even if the original data wasn’t normal to begin with.
+You can calculate standard errors, build confidence intervals, run hypothesis tests, make estimates, and use z-scores, even if the original data wasn't normal to begin with.